rescriptbr/reform/website/docs/getting-started/getting-started.md

 ### Integrating the form

-We created the `Form` module by combining `lenses-ppx`, `reform` and `reschema` and we also have a simple form component.
-Now, it's time to make everything working together.
+We created the `Form` module by combining `lenses-ppx`, `reform`, and `reschema` and we also have a simple form component.
+Now, it's time to make everything work together.

 Different from libraries like [react-hook-form](https://react-hook-form.com/), ReForm doesn't use any kind of magic with refs.
 ReForm was created to be both deadly simple and to make forms sound good, leveraging ReScript's powerful typesytem.
 Even the schemas we use are nothing more than constructors built-in in the language itself.

 We encourage you to handle every change in your inputs manually.
 Not just the changes, but also the conversion of values, like string to int or string to float.
-Might be more verbosive to do everything manually, but it's intentional and keep you in control of everything that happens with your forms.
+Might be more verbose to do everything manually, but it's intentional and keep you in control of everything that happens with your forms.

 The `form` record returned by reform has some fields like `handleChange` and `values` that we're going to use to integrate the form module with our form component.
 We're going to start by handling the changes on the inputs: